HL7/smart-app-launch/input/pages/app-state.md

   information is `/Basic` (e.g., for `POST /Basic` on the EHR's main FHIR endpoint), since non-App-State CRUD operations on `Basic` would use this same path.
-Providing the option for a distinct FHIR base URL allows EHRs to establish predictable and distint paths when this is desirable.
+Providing the option for a distinct FHIR base URL allows EHRs to establish predictable and distinct paths when this is desirable.

 * Ensure that App State can be persisted separately from other `Basic` resources managed by the EHR.
 This stems from the fact that App State is